khancyr/ardupilot_gazebo/README.md

 ````

 For QGroundControl

-Download it here and follow the installation guide below.
+Download it here and follow the installation guide.

 http://qgroundcontrol.com/downloads/

+## Troubleshooting

 ### Missing libArduPilotPlugin.so... etc

 In case you see this message when you launch gazebo with demo worlds, check you have no error after sudo make install.
 If no error use "ls" on the install path given to see if the plugin is really here.
 If this is correct, check with "cat /usr/share/gazebo/setup.sh" the variable GAZEBO_PLUGIN_PATH.
 It should be the same as the install path.
 If not use "cp" to copy the lib to right path.